 ABOUT MERINO - WASH (WHAT'S) UP?

 You can simply wash Merino in the washing machine.
 Wtf?
 Really?
 Yes really!
-But you do need to mind some things: use the wool wash program at max 30˚ Celcius, and use a wool detergent (this restores the natural oily lanolin layer - which keeps merino wool so supple - intact).
-Dry spin at max 600 rpm in an empty drum, to avoid too much friction.
+But you do need to stick to some important rules: use the wool wash program at max 30˚ celsius, and use a wool detergent (this restores the natural oily lanolin layer - which keeps merino wool supple - intact).
+Don’t put your sweater in the dryer, and dry spin at max 600 rpm in an empty drum, to avoid too much friction.
 That's all folks.
 Or no, one more thing: do not let the woolen clothing dry on a hanger, but let it dry on a flat surface if you don't like flapping empty bra cups on your shoulders.
-And now the real banger: Merino stays clean - thanks to its antibacterial and dirt-repellent properties - also fine without a wash.
+And now the real banger: Merino stays clean - thanks to its antibacterial and dirt-repellent properties - just fine without a wash.
 Hanging you garment out in the humid outdoor air for a night solves most odor problems.
-Even if you've baked garlic gambas while wearing your merino sweater, you can then just hop on the bus without everyone getting up in front of you and subtly walking away.
+Even if you've baked garlic gambas while wearing your merino sweater, you can then just hop on the bus without everyone in front of you getting up and subtly walking away.
 Which in itself might be again a disadvantage.
 Anyway, you get it.

 ABOUT MERINO - DAMN HOT & SUPER COOL